MikhailMamayeu/credit-report.web-container.poc/README.md

 ### Prerequisites

-Make sure to have [Node.js](https://nodejs.org/en/) installed on your system
+:loudspeaker: Make sure to have [Node.js](https://nodejs.org/en/) installed on your system

-Add the following line to the `host` file in order to avoid [the infamous CORS issue](https://comparethemarket.atlassian.net/wiki/spaces/MEER/pages/1907130737) when requesting CtM fonts:
+- Add the following line to the `hosts` file in order to avoid [the infamous CORS issue](https://comparethemarket.atlassian.net/wiki/spaces/MEER/pages/1907130737) when requesting CtM fonts:

 ```
 127.0.0.1 credit-report-web-container-poc.dev.ctmers.io